Intelligence Agents FAQ

 Do I have to enable position management?

-Can I enable just one feature?
+Can I enable just one protection?

 Will trailing stop ever move my stop backwards?